diamondseaturtle/A-MAZE-ing/README.md

 enemies will be chasing you.

 How to run:
 Run the file tp.py.
-This project uses cmu-112-graphics, which is included in the zip file. tp.py and the graphics file must be in the same folder in order to run.
+This project uses cmu-112-graphics. tp.py and the graphics file must be in the same folder in order to run.

 Libraries/Modules:
 See 'How to run'